Become a Friend of Starling Hall

 Call the town office or message the FOSH Facebook page to learn more.

 For 135 years, Starling Hall served as Fayette's Grange Hall.
-It was a focal point for community activities, theatrical productions, hosting town meetings, elementary school graduations, private parties, voting, dances, oyster suppers, 4-H clubs, historical artifacts, plays and winter balls.
+It was a focal point for community activities, theatrical productions, town meetings, elementary school graduations, private parties, voting, dances, oyster suppers, 4-H clubs, historical artifacts, plays and winter balls.